Frequently Asked Questions

 - Sometimes by successfully completing other recurrent training.
 For example an annual Instrument Proficiency Check ride with your CFI which is endorsed in your log book.
 Or successfully completing an Annual Biennial Flight Review (only required every 24 months by the FAA) which is endorsed in your log book.

 Who can fly my airplane or helicopter?
-What is an Open Pilot Warranty (OPW) / Clause (OPC)?
+What is an Open Pilot Warranty (OPW) / Open Pilot Clause (OPC)?

 - Pilots who are Named as Approved Pilots on your insurance policy can fly your aircraft with your permission as long as they satisfy any additional stipulation(s) listed by their name on the Pilot Warranty Endorsement.